into the maelstrom

 crossing the world's most dangerous maelstroms

 Into the Maelstrom became a world first attempt to swim across the two biggest and most powerful whirlpools in the world: the mighty Moskstraumen and Saltstraumen in Norway.
-Swirling violently off the Norwegian coast, above the Arctic Circle, on the edge of the Lofoten Islands, these two vast whirlpools possess the strongest and fastest tidal currents in the world.
-Made famous by Edgar Allan Poe's A Descent into the Maelstrom.
-Featured in the climax of Jules Verne's Twenty Thousand Leagues Under the Sea, when Captain Nemo's submarine, the Nebuchadnezzar, is sucked under the waves and also feared by Captain Ahab in Herman Melville's Moby Dick.
-These maelstroms are truly the stuff of literary legend.
+Swirling violently off the Norwegian coast, above the Arctic Circle, on the edge of the Lofoten Islands, these two vast maelstroms possess the strongest and fastest tidal currents in the world.
+Made famous by Edgar Allan Poe's A Descent into the Maelstrom and Jules Verne's Twenty Thousand Leagues Under the Sea, when Captain Nemo's submarine, the Nebuchadnezzar, is sucked under the waves - these maelstroms are truly the stuff of literary legend.

-No one had ever attempted either of these swims before, which meant the brothers were truly heading into uncharted waters.
+No one had ever attempted these swims before, which meant the brothers were bound for unknown waters.
 They knew early on that this would be their greatest challenge yet and the biggest test of their brotherhood.
-Currents aside, they would also have to contend with the freezing cold water of the Arctic Circle, as well as over 600 orcas rumoured to be roaming the region and the infamous lions mane jellyfish, capable of growing bigger than a human.
-The very real prospect of a large black shape appearing beneath them was frightening to say the least, although it was important to remember that there are hitherto zero reported orca attacks on humans in the wild.
+Currents aside, they would also have to contend with the freezing cold water of the Arctic Circle, as well as over 600 orcas rumoured to be roaming the region, not to mention the infamous lions mane jellyfish, capable of growing bigger than a human.

 Of course, the brothers already had a little whirlpool swimming experience, having swum the Corryvreckan (third largest whirlpool in the world) in July 2015.
-They'd also swum the full ninety-mile length of the River Eden for their Swim the Eden expedition that same year.
-They'd completed the Corryvreckan swim in twenty-two minutes.
-Fewer than one-hundred people have ever completed this swim (more people have been into space) and it is the only whirlpool that has ever been swum.
 In some ways they were prepared, in others they had absolutely no idea what to expect.